CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 <li>No touch screen</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07GLVFVBM/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07GLVFVBM&linkCode=as2&tag=technikaya-20&linkId=53d5f9e08b96c31a3d95ec116c3afa4ehttps://www.amazon.com/gp/product/B07H6TVHD5/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07H6TVHD5&linkCode=as2&tag=technikaya-20&linkId=6e60f5aedeaa4cfdb600d8335b7e7f72{{</button>}}

-### 2. Garmin vivofit Jr 2 Marvel
+### Garmin vivofit Jr 2 Marvel

 [![](/uploads/marvel.jpg)](https://www.amazon.com/gp/product/B07H6TVHD5/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07H6TVHD5&linkCode=as2&tag=technikaya-20&linkId=6e60f5aedeaa4cfdb600d8335b7e7f72)

-Second product is Gramin Vivofit Jr 2 for tracking fitness and activity.
-By taking a look at its color, It has Marvel Spider-Man black.
-The fitness and activity tracker has a very adjustable band, which is made of silicone type material.
-About this tracker, the central fact is that it has a customizable color screen which your kids like it very well.
-It comes with a user-replaceable battery that lasts one year, and there is no recharging needed.
-For this fitness tracker band, 1 CR2 battery is required.
+The second product is Gramin Vivofit Jr 2 Marvel for tracking fitness and activity, and Marvel Spider-Man black colour design looks great.
+This fitness and activity tracker has a very adjustable band, which is made of silicone-like material.
+About this tracker, the central fact is that it has a customizable colour screen, which your kids enjoy it very well.
+This budget smartwatch comes with a user-replaceable battery that lasts easily one year, and no recharging is needed one year, and it requires 1 CR2 battery.

-The watch is water-resistant .It is straightforward to connect with your phone.
-If we talk about battery timing, this fitness tracker has perfect battery timing.
-It comes with swim-friendly features.
-You can check all activity on your phone quickly.
-This fitness band will count estimate steps.
-If we talk about the mobile application, It is not just for the kids to enjoy; It is used to manage fitness tracker.
+This clip-on fitness tracker watch is water-resistant and comes with swim-friendly features, which means when tweens are playing in the water or swimming, it will not affect a watch.
+The health gadget is straightforward to connect with your phone, and if we talk about battery timing, this fitness tracker has long battery timing.
+This Garmin fitness watch will count estimate steps, and you can check all activity on your phone quickly.
+If we talk about the mobile application, It is not just for the kids to enjoy; it is used to manage fitness tracker only.

-The weight of this watch is 0.04 Pounds.
-The fitness band looks great and seems durable.
-Parents can view activities, chore data, responsibilities, and much more by syncing with android, ios devices.
-If we look at the design, The Gramin Vivofit Jr 2 for tracking kids fitness and activity comes with beautiful and elegant design.
+The display screen size of this smart gadget is 0.61 Inches, and the wrist band looks great and seems durable.
+Parents can easily view activities, chore data, responsibilities, and much more by syncing with android, ios devices.
+If we look at the design, The Gramin Vivofit Jr 2 Marvel Spider-Man black for those kids who love to watch a spider-man cartoon.

-Gramin Vivofit Jr 2 has schedule alerts parent app; It reminds your kids to brush their teeth or finish homework.
-The band has only one button.
-Your kids will love this fitness tracker band, and they will get excited to see how many steps they take per day.
-The fitness tracker band will motivate your kids to achieve active goals.
+Gramin Vivofit Jr 2 has scheduled alerts parent application, which reminds your kid to brush their teeth, finish the homework on time; and your kids will love this fitness tracker band; they will get excited to see how many steps they take per day.
+The fitness tracker band will motivate your kids to achieve active goals and is the best activity tracker for tweens.

 #### Specifications